 At AURA, sustainable development is a way of creating homes and spaces that meet all the needs of our clients, while not compromising on the environment and the needs of future generations.

 The Greater London Authority (GLA) set out the hierarchy of the key components you should think about when designing your schemes.

 Practically this includes installing things like LED lighting, A++ rated white goods, using intelligent heating controls, and most importantly, improving the buildings' fabric energy efficiency to reduce the heating demand.

 How efficient is your energy supply?
 This could be as simple as installing a more efficient boiler or larger projects using Combined Heat & Power (CHP) plant community-wide energy strategy to generate energy more efficiently and reuse otherwise wasted heat.

-This step involves using on-site renewable energy systems such as PV Solar panels, Solar water heating, or Ground Source Heat Pumps (GSHP), to name just a few.
+This step involves using on-site renewable energy systems that increase your energy efficiency such as PV Solar panels, Solar water heating, or Ground Source Heat Pumps (GSHP), to name just a few.